Weekly EMEA Base Oil Price Report

-Group II base oils being hydrotreated, rather than solvent refined, bridge the gap between Group I and synthetic base stocks allowing blenders to arrive at the parameters necessary to produce the latest generation of engine and industrial oils for example.
+Group II base oils, being hydrotreated rather than solvent refined, bridge the gap between Group I and synthetic base stocks, allowing blenders to arrive at the parameters necessary to produce the latest generation of engine and industrial oils, for example.
+Group III adds yet another dimension to the slate, being severely hydrocracked and undergoing isomerization to produce superior purity (low sulfur, high saturates), excellent oxidation stability and a high viscosity index above 120, making them ideal for high-performance automotive and industrial lubricants whilst meeting strict emission standards.

-This makes the Group III scene a sellers’ market, where although there exists a possibility for sellers to take advantage of this situation, with ever higher prices, this is not happening, with business and trade being conducted on an ‘honourable’ basis.
+Group III buyers tend to remain loyal to their suppliers, fearing they could be left empty-handed if a dearth of availability develops.
+This makes the Group III scene a sellers’ market, where although there exists a possibility for sellers to take advantage of this situation, with ever higher prices, this is not happening and business and trade are conducted on an “honourable” basis.

 Crude and Gas Oil Prices

 Behind the front line of base oil prices, fundamentals remain stable and steady, with crude oil prices hovering around similar levels since the start of November last year.
-Feedstock levels have also remained in a narrow range over the same period, ending a stability to base oil production not seen for some time previously.
+Feedstock levels have also remained in a narrow range over the same period, lending a stability to base oil production not seen for some time previously.
+Low-sulfur gas oil prices have flatlined for the past month.

 Geopolitical developments are always around the corner and on the periphery of hydrocarbon industries, with base oil, whilst being a small part of the whole, playing an important part in total barrel economics.
-Low-sulfur gas oil prices have flatlined for the past month.

 Crude and gas oil prices